metablaster/WindowsFirewallRuleset/README.md

 [![Windows][badge system]][windows]

-Following table lists operating systems on which `Windows Firewall Ruleset` has been tested
+The following table lists operating systems on which `Windows Firewall Ruleset` has been tested

 | OS                  | Edition       | Version     | Architecture |
 | ------------------- | ------------- | ----------- | ------------ |